pr5nrzz/object/readme.md

 -> Setters are properties which actually call a hidden function to set a value.
 -> When you define a property to have either a getter or a setter or both, its definition becomes an “accessor descriptor” (as opposed to a “data descriptor”).
 -> For accessor-descriptors, the value and writable characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).
--> In Example11 Part1, either through object-literal syntax with get a() { .. } or through explicit definition with defineProperty(..), in both cases we created a property on the object that actually doesn’t hold a value, but whose access automatically results in a hidden function call to the getter function, with whatever value it returns being the result of the property access.
+-> In Example11 Part1, either through get a(ough object-literal syntax wit) { .. } or through explicit definition with defineProperty(..), in both cases we created a property on the object that actually doesn’t hold a value, but whose access automatically results in a hidden function call to the getter function, with whatever value it returns being the result of the property access.
 -> In Example11 Part2:
     -> The 'in' operator will check to see if the property is in the object, or if it exists at any higher level of the [[Prototype]] chain object traversal.
     -> By contrast, hasOwnProperty(..) checks to see if only myObject has the property or not, and will not consult the [[Prototype]] chain.